Yisroel Meir Gabbai

-Yisroel Meir Gabbai is a Breslover Hasid who travels the world to locate, repair and maintain Jewish cemeteries, kevarim (gravesites) and ohels of Torah notables and tzaddiks.
+Yisroel Meir Gabbai (Hebrew: ישראל מאיר גבאי) is a Breslover Hasid who travels the world to locate, repair and maintain Jewish cemeteries, kevarim (gravesites) and ohels of Torah notables and tzaddiks.
 He is the founder of Agudas Ohalei Tzadikim.

 Biography

 Gabbai's father was a native of Morocco and his mother a descendant of German Jews; they married in France, where Gabbai was born, on December 11, 1959.

 He along with his family later moved to Israel.
 In his youth, Gabbai attended Yeshivas Lucerne under Rav Yitzchok Dov Koppelman and went on to study in the Ponevezh Yeshiva in Bnei Brak and the Breslov Yeshiva in Jerusalem.

 Grave restoration

 In 1980, Gabbai traveled to the Soviet Union for the first time to visit the grave of Rebbe Nachman of Breslov in Uman, Ukraine.
 Upon touring other cities, he was shocked by the degradation and ruin of Jewish holy sites in Russia.
 During the Soviet era, Jewish gravestones were often uprooted by vandals or by poor people who used the stones for heating and building.
 In large cities, the Soviets destroyed and paved over entire cemeteries to build sports complexes and other buildings.
 In 1989, after the fall of Communism, Gabbai began his work of identifying and restoring Jewish holy sites in the Former Soviet Union.

 In Medzhybizh, Ukraine, burial place of the Baal Shem Tov, Gabbai was instrumental in refurbishing the Baal Shem Tov's grave and ohel, which also covers the graves of the Degel Machaneh Ephraim, the Apter Rav, and Rabbi Boruch of Medzhybizh.
 Gabbai also built a large synagogue near the Baal Shem Tov's burial place, a guest house named Holiness and a mikveh.
 In 2010 he completed the reconstruction of the synagogue of the Apter Rav in Medzhybizh, which was destroyed by fire.

 According to his website, Gabbai is active in nearly every Jewish cemetery in Ukraine, renovating, fencing and marking cemeteries which have been paved over for buildings.
 He also established a permanent ner tamid at the graves of the Baal Shem Tov and Rebbe Nachman of Breslov.

 In recent years, Gabbai expanded his activities to include grave restoration work in Syria, Yemen, Turkey and Israel.

 Gabbai calls on many resources in his work.
 For example, in the restorations in Mezhibuz, he consulted with an elderly Jew living in Ashdod, Israel, who had hid in Mezhibuz as an 18-year-old refugee during World War II, and with a rabbi whose father, the former Rav of the town, had sketched a detailed map that identified important graves and Jewish landmarks.
 In his quest to identify the unmarked grave of Rashi, he consulted with a French-Jewish philosopher who was able to access academic archives to unearth an ancient map.